· A note from the founder ·

 The communication spine of your wedding

 Dearest Guest is a wedding SMS platform.
 Couples set up their wedding details, customize their messages, and we send personalized texts to every guest at exactly the right moment, from the week before through the morning after.
 No apps.
 No group chats.
 No spreadsheets at 6 AM.
 Every guest gets a message that feels hand-written.
 Every couple gets a wedding they can be present for.
+Here's how wedding guest texting works from setup to the morning-after thank-you.

-We've worked with couples planning weddings across the United States, Mexico, and the Caribbean.
+We've worked with couples planning destination weddings across the United States, Mexico, and the Caribbean.
 Beach ceremonies in Tulum.
 Hacienda weekends in San Miguel de Allende.
 Garden weddings in Brooklyn.
 Mountain elopements in Colorado.
 Every one of them got the same thing: their guests perfectly informed, and their phones quiet.

 · The belief underneath all of it ·